 Kendrick worked full-time as a staff photographer for newspapers for a couple of years after receiving a journalism degree from the University of Georgia in 2005.
 In 2007, she co-founded LUCEO Images, a six-person photographic cooperative.
 During her five years with LUCEO, she worked on multimedia and photographic projects both alone and as part of a team, and she also shot assignment work for national and international magazines and newspapers, as well.
 Her duties outside of photography included managing press and social media, through which she amassed more than 6,300 fans on LUCEO’s Facebook page and more than 7,000 followers on Twitter.
 Kendrick has been recognized and interviewed by The New York Times Lens Blog, Photoshelter and ASMP Bulletin, among others, for her success in engaging the photographic community through social media.

-Her current photographic interests include exploring the relationship between people and place, the rise and fall of the Memphis music scene, as well as aging in the retirement paradise of Sun City, Arizona, for which she received the 2011 Houston Center for Photography Fellowship, as well as a nod by Critical Mass and inclusion in the 2011 Noorderlicht Photofestival.
+Her current photographic interests include exploring the relationship between people and place, the rap industry, and aging both in the California desert and in the retirement paradise of Sun City, Arizona, for which she received the 2011 Houston Center for Photography Fellowship, as well as a nod by Critical Mass and inclusion in the 2011 Noorderlicht Photofestival.
 From 2010 to 2011, “Sun City: Life After Life” was displayed in eight gallery exhibitions.
 She was also interviewed by both TIME Magazine and The New York Times for this ongoing body of work.

-Kendrick has lectured on long-term documentary projects and the business of photography at The Atlanta Photojournalism Seminar, Western Kentucky University, Ohio University, University of Miami, and Roberto Mata Taller de Fotografia in Venezuela.
+She has lectured and led workshops about long-term documentary projects, staying passionate about photography, and the business of photography at The Atlanta Photojournalism Seminar, Western Kentucky University, Ohio University, University of Miami, at the News Photographers Association of Canada’s annual event, Photo Field Trip, and Roberto Mata Taller de Fotografia in Venezuela.

 View and license images from Kendrick’s archive here.